thephpleague/url/dev-master/components/path.md

 ### Remove segments

-To remove segments from the current object and returns a new `Path` object without them you can use the `Path::without` method.
-This methods expected a single argument `$offsets` which is an array containing a list of offsets to remove.
+To remove segments from the current object and returns a new `Path` object without them you must use the `Path::without` method.
+This method expects a single argument.

+This argument can be an array containing a list of parameter names to remove.

 ~~~php
 use League\Url\Path;